 - 1. Certified Medi-Cal Peer Support Specialists (CMPSS) provide recovery-oriented, culturally appropriate services that promote engagement, socialization, self-sufficiency, self-advocacy, natural supports and are trauma aware. - 2.
-Certification under this policy is designed for individuals who are 18 years of age or older, who self-identify as having lived experience with the process of recovery from mental illness, substance use disorder, or both, either as a consumer of these services or as the parent or family member of the consumer. - 3.
-The certification is administered by the California Mental Health Services Authority (Certifying Entity) through established policies, procedures, and documents specific to the certification program. - 4.
-Peer Support Specialists certified through the certification program administered by CalMHSA will be recognized as Certified Medi-Cal Peer Support Specialists (CMPSS) by all counties who elect to participate in the Medi-Cal Peer Benefit under agreement with the Department of Health Care Services.
+Certification under this policy is designed for individuals who are 18 years of age or older and who self-identify as having lived experience with the process of recovery from mental illness, substance use disorder, or both, either as a consumer of these services or as the parent or family member of the consumer. - 3.
+The certification is administered by CalMHSA (the certifying entity) through established policies, procedures, and documents specific to the certification program. - 4.
+Peer Support Specialists certified through the certification program administered by CalMHSA will be recognized as Certified Medi-Cal Peer Support Specialists (CMPSS) by all counties who elect to participate in the Medi-Cal Peer Benefit under agreement with DHCS.